-Having considered the proposition carefully and having discussed it as promised with my Board and Executive Committee, I have concluded that I cannot agree to it.
+Having considered the proposition carefully and having discussed it as promised with my Board, I have concluded that I cannot agree to it.

-In my letter of 5 November, I set out in some detail the steps Post Office has taken to address the concerns you raised with me in early 2012 and I would like to take this opportunity to reiterate those points.
+In my letter of 5 November, I set out in some detail the steps Post Office has taken to address the concerns you raised with me in early 2012.
 That letter made clear my belief that Post Office has done at least as much, if not considerably more, than might reasonably be expected to address those concerns.

-To summarise, Post Office Limited established the Scheme in good faith; Second Sight and JFSA were principal drivers of its design, the establishment of the Working Group and the recommendation for the appointment of its independent Chair; Post Office Limited committed to a comprehensive re-investigation of each and every case in the Scheme; and it pays not only for the administration of the Scheme as a whole but also provides Applicants with funding to enable them to engage professional advisers both to strengthen their case against Post Office Limited and to attend any resulting mediation.
+To summarise, Post Office Limited established the Scheme in good faith; Second Sight and JFSA were principal drivers of its design, the establishment of the Working Group and the recommendation for the appointment of its independent Chair; Post Office Limited committed to a comprehensive re-investigation of each and every case in the Scheme; and it pays not only for the administration of the Scheme as a whole but also provides Applicants with funding to enable them to engage professional advisers to support them in all relevant stages of the process.